Skip to content

 The Processor Level

 The processor level corresponds to a user’s view of a computer.
-The components used in this design level are CPUs, memories and input/output devices.
+The components used in this design level are CPUs, memories, and input/output devices.
 These components are available as VLSI parts in various IC series.

 The components at this level are complex and usually based on sequential circuits.
-The processor level design is very much a heuristic process, as there is little design theory at this level of abstraction.
-The below table shows the basic comparison of various design level abstractions.
+The processor-level design is very much a heuristic process, as there is little design theory at this level of abstraction.
+The table below shows the basic comparison of various design-level abstractions.

 LevelComponentsIC